 This is what many do and I include myself.
 We unconsciously and repeatedly feel, think and talk our way down a dead-end street.
 On this street, money has no way of reaching us.
 If you are anything like I was, along this walk you stop at every credit card company, every retail store that issues credit card and at your personal banker to top up your line of credit.

 Once you reach the end of the street and the credit options dry up and there is no turning back.
+Of course, you can get a no credit check credit card to give you a cash injection but you’re not rich then are you?
 At that point, “rich people” become the favourite whipping horse.
 Money and people with money become the problem.

 You loudly or silently hate them.
 “They were born with gold spoons in their mouths,” you say.
 Somehow it becomes their fault for you having mounting credit card debt.
 Never mind that you signed up for the card but “those bastards jacked up the interest rates!”

 The financial systems of our world are not fair, plain and simple.
 “Rich people” own the banks and set the terms to make the highest profits.
 We borrow from them at our own risk and possibly financial peril.

 A rapidly expanding group of paradigm-shifters are expounding the need for a more life-giving financial system.
 Until that thought develops into banks that offer terms truly supportive of their clients’ growth, we can and must make personal financial choices that radically change our relationship with money.

 Here are six steps you can take to make the shift:

 - Check your limiting beliefs and negative self-talk about money.